wellisonraul/TrendsBotPython/README.md

 # Introducion

-This is a Telegram bot capable of processing audio and text inputs to request a simple REST API and determine matches between entries and trending topics on Twitter.
+TrendsBot consists of a virtual assistant (bot) that helps users to identify news of doubtful and / or false origin in groups of the Telegram.
+This bot is able to search and search terms using Twitter to assist users in Telegram groups for Fake News detection.
+This bot is also able of processing audio and text inputs to request a simple REST API and determine matches between entries and trending topics on Twitter.

 To process an audio it is necessary to contain the word Twitter at the beginning.
 To have a text processed you need to use the /twitter command.